 Debut single Anarchy in the UK was released in November 1976, Bill Grundy wound them up on live TV in December 1976 and the rest is history (as they say).
 They have since become the most written about ‘punk’ band of all-time and the measure that all subsequent controversial bands have been judged.

 Following the split-up, Johnny Rotten reverted back to his original name of John Lydon and later in 1978 formed Public Image Limited (PIL).
-Steve Jones and Paul Cook would form The Professionals, while Sid Viscous played one live concert as part of the Viscous White Kids (August 1978), before a heroin overdose in February 1979 would take his life.
-Original Pistols bassist Glen Matlock (replaced by Viscous in February 1977) had already formed The Rich Kids by the time of the Winterland gig and his new band would play High Wycombe on two occasions in 1978.
+Steve Jones and Paul Cook would form The Professionals, while Sid Vicious played one live concert as part of the Vicious White Kids (August 1978), before a heroin overdose in February 1979 would take his life.
+Original Pistols bassist Glen Matlock (replaced by Vicious in February 1977) had already formed The Rich Kids by the time of the Winterland gig and his new band would play High Wycombe on two occasions in 1978.

 The set-list for the Winterland gig was:

 - I Wanna Be Me

 - New York

 - Holidays in the Sun